nschlia/ffmpegfs/README.md

 * MP4 (audio & video)
 * OGG (audio & video)
+* WEBM (audio & video) *planned for future release*
 * MP3 (audio only)
 * WAV (audio only)

-This can let you use a multi media file collection with software and/or hardware which only understands the MP3, MP4, OGG or WAV format, or transcode files through simple drag-and-drop in a file browser.
+This can let you use a multi media file collection with software and/or hardware which only understands one of the supported output formats, or transcode files through simple drag-and-drop in a file browser.

 For live streaming select MP4 for best results.
 If video transcoding